Here you learn ...

 Reading time

-The settlement permit for skilled workers or the settlement permit for holders of an EU Blue Card is a special, unlimited residence permit that is only available to foreigners with a good education (Section 18c of the Residence Act).
+The settlement permit for skilled workers or the settlement permit for holders of an EU Blue Card is a special, unlimited residence permit that is only available to foreigners with a good education ( Section 18c of the Residence Act ).
 Academic specialists and other holders of an EU Blue Card in particular benefit from the settlement permit for skilled workers.
-German residence law privileges well-trained specialists and holders of an EU Blue Card because the German labor market is not only dependent on the entry of foreigners due to the shortage of skilled workers, but also on them staying for a particularly long time and integrating well here.
+German residence law privileges well-trained specialists and holders of an EU Blue Card because, due to the shortage of skilled workers, the German labor market is not only dependent on the entry of foreigners, but also on them staying for a particularly long time and integrating well here.
 These simplified requirements for skilled workers mean that around 50,000 holders of a Blue Card apply for a settlement permit each year .

-2. Advantages of settlement permit for skilled workers
+2. Advantages of a settlement permit for skilled workers

 Another advantage of the settlement permit for skilled workers is that it not only enables employment, but also freelancing, self-employment and starting a business .
 As a rule, skilled workers have to decide whether they want to work as an employee or as a self-employed person.
 With the settlement permit, both and even a combination of both are possible (e.g. part-time employment and self-employment on a part-time basis).
 Many skilled workers really appreciate this flexibility.

-3. Requirements for settlement permit for skilled workers
+3. Requirements for a settlement permit for skilled workers

 1. Stay of at least 21 months